metruzanca/checkpoint-bot/readme.md

   - [ ] Get next checkpoint
   - ... more to come
 - [ ] (try to) Make sure bot unregisters commands when it crashes
+- [ ] Bug, running prod bot in local and stopping, unregisters commands of prod bot.
+TODO, create second bot for dev

 ## Resources